Scalingo/documentation/src/_posts/languages/php/2019-02-08-php-session-redis.md

 documentation](https://laravel.com/docs/5.8/session).
 {% endnote %}

-On Scalingo, the PHP Redis extension is available.
+On Scalingo, the PHP Redis® extension is available.
 Activate it by modifying the `composer.json`
 with:

 ```json